Exodus 18:1-20:26

 “I am Adonai your God, who brought you out of the land of Egypt out of the abode of slavery.
 You are to have no other gods before me” (Exodus 20:2-3).

-Adonai is to be the only Elohim the Israelites have.
+Adonai is the only Elohim the Israelites are to honor.
 He is to be their strength because He brought them out of Egypt with His mighty hand.
 He is their leader, their deliverer.
-Adonai desires to be the sole object of their worship; He is a jealous God or El Kanna.
+Adonai desires to be the sole object of their worship; He is a jealous God.

 ב Bet – A House means ‘house’ or ‘family.’